Catherine Howard, Countess of Suffolk: Courtier

+Spanish gifts

+When the Spanish ambassador Juan Fernández de Velasco y Tovar, 5th Duke of Frías came to London to sign a peace treaty, Anne of Denmark and the Countess observed his arrival at Somerset House from a barge on the Thames on 14 August 1604.
+The barge carried no insignia and they wore black masks.

+The ambassador, known as the Constable of Castile, gave gifts to several English courtiers.
+The Countess of Suffolk told the resident ambassador Juan de Tassis, 1st Count of Villamediana that she deserved jewels, cash, and a pension for her services.
+Spanish agents discussed the possibility of "liberty of conscience" with her, a plan that Catholics might be allowed to worship in private in Protestant England.

+The Countess of Suffolk received a pension from Spain.
+Spanish diplomats referred to her and her pension by an alias or codename, successively using Roldán, Príamo, and Amadís.
+The English ambassador in Madrid Sir John Digby uncovered details of some payments and kept King James informed.

+According to the 1650 satirical history The Court and Character of King James, the Countess received gifts of great value and Spanish bounty payments that contributed to the costs of building Audley End.
+The author, possibly Anthony Weldon, also asserts that she benefitted as a "double sharer" as a mistress or close associate of Sir Robert Cecil, Secretary of State.

+Life at court

-According to Arbella Stuart, Anne asked the Countess of Suffolk and Audrey Walsingham to select some of Elizabeth's old clothes from a store in the Tower of London for a masque in January 1604, The Vision of the Twelve Goddesses.
-Howard danced in two of the queen's masques, one of which was written by Ben Jonson, titled The Masque of Blackness.
-King James wanted the actors to look African so the actors painted their faces black.
-In 1611, the poet Emilia Lanier chose to dedicate her poem Salve Deus Rex Judaeorum to her.
+Howard danced in another of Anne of Denmark's masques, The Masque of Blackness written by Ben Jonson.
+Anne of Denmark wanted the actors to look African so the actors painted their faces black.
+In 1611, the poet Emilia Lanier chose to make her one of dedicatees of her poem Salve Deus Rex Judaeorum.

 She was granted authority over the lodgings at Greenwich Palace where Anne gave birth to the Princess Sophia in 1606.
 She was in such a position of high esteem within the court, she would have been given the honour of being a godmother if the child had not perished.

 Howard strove successfully to gain rank in court but proved to be corrupt.
 She served as a liaison between Spain and the Earl of Salisbury, and demanded bribes for doing so.
 Her husband Thomas Howard was appointed Lord Treasurer, which allowed her more opportunity for financial gain.
 She was beautiful in her younger years, and during her time at court had many suitors and a string of alleged love affairs, using the position her husband achieved in the government to extort kickbacks from her lovers.